yungSoftware/roblox-2016-source-code/BUILDING.md

-﻿# 🍳 Cookbook for the Source

-## 📌 Read This Before You Start
+# Read This Before You Start

 - `"<your path>"` refers to the location where your source code resides (e.g., `C:\`)
 - `"<your folder name>"` refers to the name of the folder containing the source code (e.g., `Trunk2016`)